 Ductwork Diameters (inches) - Wine Guardian 60 Hz units

-Model Model Evaporator (cold air side)
+Model Evaporator (cold air side)

 Single Duct Run Double Duct Run

-SP25 8 6
+DS025 8 6

+Duct Ductwork Diameters (millimeters) - Wine Guardian 50 Hz units

+Model Evaporator (cold air side)

+Single Duct Run Double Duct Run

+WGS40 203.2 152.4

 It is best to oversize ductwork if exact ductwork diameters are not readily available or easily accessible

-Note: The above referenced sizes are internal diameter in inches.
+Note: The above referenced sizes are internal diameter in inches for 60Hz and in millimeters for 50Hz.
 If a single supply duct is used but then splits into two ducts, the duct size that is recommended for double duct runs is used after the split occurs (ex.
 8" duct would split into two 6" ducts).